About Us

 Ken Jewish Community

-The KEN Jewish Community is a non-profit organization where Latino Jews make lifelong friends with whom to share their beliefs, values, and traditions.
-Through a wide variety of educational, social, leadership, charitable, arts and sports programs and activities, our partners strengthen their human values, Jewish identity, build a connection to Israel and maintain their culture.
+The KEN Jewish Community is a nonprofit organization where Latin Jewish Families share beliefs and traditions.
+Throughout a wide range of educational, social, performing arts and sports programs and activities, its Community Members strengthen their Jewish identity, build a connection with Israel, and maintain their culture.

 Ken Jewish Community